Nervi: Points of interest

 Especially popular is the Passeggiata Anita Garibaldi, a 2 km walkway along the ocean cliffs.
 The views make it one of Italy's "most beautiful promenades".

 The Parchi di Nervi is a park of about 22 acres (9 hectares) created from the gardens of the Villa Grimaldi, Villa Gropallo, and Villa Serra.
 It has typical Mediterranean plant species and many exotic species.
 The former Villa Luxoro, now a museum, and Villa Gnecco, now a luxury hotel, also abut the Parchi.
 Nervi is these days a busy and quite up-market residential area that is almost entirely apartments, many of which are older style buildings from the 19th century that have been converted from large middle-class houses.
 There are many shops vying for business most of which sell good quality items especially the clothing and fashion outlets.

 Euroflora

 In 2018 Euroflora event was held for the first time at the Nervi parks.
 The event returned to the Nervi parks in 2022.

 Festival Internazionale del Balletto e della Musica

-The festival was held from 17 July to 2 August 2020 in the splendid setting of the Nervi Parks.
+The festival was held from 17 July to 2 August 2020 in the Nervi Parks.